 Here are two situations I have witnessed many times.
-A husband and wife are having marriage problems.
+A husband and wife are having Christian marital problems.
 They submit to Christ, and soon their marriage improves.
 Why?
 Did their difficulties simply disappear?
 No, those difficulties had been symptoms of the real problem—Christ was not supreme in their lives.
 When they put Christ first, their marriage improved.

 Similarly, I have seen a couple plugged into church.
 The husband and wife pray and read the Word together.
 They are doing well spiritually, and their marriage is healthy.
 Then, for various reasons, they get distracted from the Lord and their priorities shift.
 They start wavering in church attendance and the spiritual disciplines.
 They fall out of fellowship.
 Soon their marriage suffers.

 So remember: Christian marital problems are only symptoms—or negative consequences—of not having Christ as the focal point in the marital relationship.
 If a couple wants a strong, healthy marriage, they need a strong, healthy relationship with Christ.
 When a couple’s relationships with Christ are weak and unhealthy, the marriage will be weak and unhealthy.